Aalto-Electric-Drives/motulator/docs/source/control/drive/current_ctrl.rst

 Assume accurate parameter estimates and perfect alignment of the controller coordinate system with the rotor coordinate system.
 Then, using :eq:`sm_model`, :eq:`flux_mapping_sm`, and :eq:`cc_flux`, the closed-loop system can be shown to be analogous to the induction machine case.

 This control design corresponds to the implementation in the :class:`motulator.drive.control.sm.CurrentController` class.
-In the case of saturated synchronous machine, the nonlinear flux linkage map can be used to replace the linear magnetics in :eq:`flux_mapping_sm`, see :class:`motulator.drive.control.sm.CurrentController` and :class:`motulator.drive.control.sm.SaturatedSynchronousMachinePars`.
+In the case of saturated synchronous machine, the nonlinear flux linkage map can be used to replace the linear magnetics in :eq:`flux_mapping_sm`, see :class:`motulator.drive.control.sm.SaturatedSynchronousMachinePars`.

 .. rubric:: References